-Problem: A 5 kg object is in u niform circular motion traveling a circular path of radius 1.2 m

-with a speed of 23 n $\gamma/s{\rm c}$ (a) What is the object's centrinetal acceleration? (b) What

-centripetal force is n ecessary to keep the object in this circular path?

-(A) Pictorial

-Representation

-L

-Include:

-• a coordinate axis,

-• a sketch of the situation described in the problem

-symbols that represent the known

-values, and

-• a symbol representing the

-determine

-(B) Physical Bonnegontation

-Representation

-Encircle the system (a vary

-important choice) in the above

-sketch.
-Then, construct a motion

-system (and for each individual

-object of interest).

--

-(C) Math Representation

-and Solution

-Do you use kinematics first

-or do you start with forces and

-Newton's second law?

-After you decide, apply in whatever order you choose.
-Newton's second

-law in component form and

-kinematics to determine the answer.

-(D) Evaluation

-• Does the sign of the answer

-agree?

-Is the unit of the answer correct?Is the magnitude reasonable?
+Problem: A 5 kg object is in y niform circular motion traveling a circular path of radius 1.2 m n/s. (a) What is the object's centripetal acceleration? (b) What ecessary to keep the object in this circular path?
+(A) Pictorial Representation Include: a coordinate axis, a sketch of the situation described in the problem. symbols that represent the known values, and a symbol representing the unknown(s) that you wish to determine.
+(B) Physical Representation Encircle the system (a vary important choice) in the above sketch.
+Then, construct a motion diagram and a force diagram for the system (and for each individual object of interest).
+(C) Math Representation and Solution Do you use kinematics first to find the acceleration, or do you start with forces and Newton's second law?
+After you decide, apply in whatever order you choose, Newton's second law in component form and kinematics to determine the answer.
+(D) EvaluationDoes the sign of the answer agree?
+Is the unit of the answer correct?
+Is the magnitude reasonable?